KieranBest/Final-Year-Project/Documentation.md

 - Users’ motivation

 Intelligent Tutoring Systems (ITS) and Computer-Based Education (CBE) systems measure cognitive workload.
 'ITS' tracks the psychological state of users in through student modelling  (Graesser, A.C. et al., 2012).
 Student modelling follows characteristics such as “subject matter knowledge, skills, motivation, and emotions.”
 ‘ITS’ “responds” to users states and adjusts the course, whereas human taught lessons follow a linear path (Graesser, A.C. et al., 2012).
 PLATO was an educational tool developed back in 1961 to teach by displaying information and then asking questions.
 It was used in WWII to train soldiers in new protocols in a cost efficient way.
 The expected response to these questions would be numerical, algebraic, words or phrases.
 It is taught in a linear method with no form of digression.

-Lowe explained that within CBE also includes:
+Lowe (2001) explains that there are many CBE systems that were developed by basic learning principles where Skinner (2012) investigated the development of reinforcing “theory to human learning”, such as:

 - Computer-Based Instruction (CBI)
 - Computer-Aided Instruction (CAl)